-In the following, we demonstrate our argument about the sensitivity of $v_2^{\mathrm{rp}}$ and $\delta$ to the nuclear structure parameters by means of transport model calculations.
+In the following, we demonstrate our argument regarding the sensitivity of $v_2^{\mathrm{rp}}$ and $\delta$ to the nuclear structure parameters using transport model calculations.

 We simulate the dynamics of the QGP using the multi-phase transport model (AMPT)~\cite{Lin:2004en}.
-We use AMPT v2.26t5 in the string-melting mode at $\sqrtsnn=200$~GeV with a partonic cross section of 3.0~$m$b~\cite{Ma:2014pva,Bzdak:2014dia}.
-This model successfully describes the isobar ratios of $v_2$, $v_3$ and $\nch$ measured by the STAR collaboration~\cite{Giacalone:2021udy,Zhang:2021kxj}.
-We simulate generic isobar $^{96}$X+$^{96}$X collisions with five choices of $\beta_2$, $\beta_3$, $R_0$ and $a_0$, as listed in Table~\ref{tab:1}.
-This allows us to define ratios that isolate the influence of the nuclear structure parameters step-by-step, e.g., Case1/Case2 includes the effect of $\beta_2$, Case1/Case3 includes the effect of $\beta_2$ and $\beta_3$, and so on.
-The cumulants of elliptic flow are calculated within the multi-particle cumulant framework~\cite{Bilandzic:2010jr,Bilandzic:2013kga}, for hadrons with $0.2<\pT<2$ GeV.
-The two-particle cumulant $v_{2}\{2\}$ is obtained by correlating particles in $0<\eta<2$ with those in $-2<\eta<0$ to suppress short-range correlations that do not emerge from the collective expansion of the system~\cite{Jia:2017hbm}. $v_2\{4\}$ is instead free of such contributions by construction, and is thus obtained from all particles with $|\eta|<2$.
-Additionally, we calculate the true $v_2^{\mathrm{rp}}$ from the azimuthal correlation of particles relative to the impact parameter, and the true flow fluctuation as $\delta_{\mathrm{rp}}^2 = v_2\{2\}^2 - (v_2^{\mathrm{rp}})^2\;$.
-The simulated events are binned in classes defined by the number of nucleons that participate in the interaction $\npart$, which is a good enough proxy for the experimentally-defined collision centrality.
+Specifically, we use AMPT v2.26t5 in the string-melting mode at $\sqrtsnn=200$~GeV with a partonic cross section of 3.0~$m$b~\cite{Ma:2014pva,Bzdak:2014dia}.
+This model has been successful in describing the isobar ratios of $v_2$, $v_3$, and $\nch$ measured by the STAR collaboration~\cite{Giacalone:2021udy,Zhang:2021kxj}.
+We simulate generic isobar collisions, $^{96}$X+$^{96}$X, with five different choices of nuclear structure parameters $\beta_2$, $\beta_3$, $R_0$ and $a_0$, as listed in Table~\ref{tab:1}.
+This allows us to calculate ratios that isolate the effects of these parameters step-by-step.
+For example, Case1/Case2 isolates the effect of $\beta_2$, Case1/Case3 includes the effect of $\beta_2$ and $\beta_3$, and so on.
+We calculate the cumulants of elliptic flow within the multi-particle cumulant framework~\cite{Bilandzic:2010jr,Bilandzic:2013kga} for hadrons with $0.2<\pT<2$ GeV.
+The two-particle cumulant $v_{2}\{2\}$ is obtained by correlating particles in $0<\eta<2$ with those in $-2<\eta<0$ to suppress short-range correlations that do not arise from the collective expansion of the system~\cite{Jia:2017hbm}. $v_2\{4\}$, which is free from such contributions, is calculated from all particles with $|\eta|<2$.
+Additionally, we calculate the true $v_2^{\mathrm{rp}}$ from the azimuthal correlation of particles relative to the impact parameter and the true flow fluctuation $\delta_{\mathrm{rp}}$ as $\delta_{\mathrm{rp}}^2 = v_2\{2\}^2 - (v_2^{\mathrm{rp}})^2\;$.
+The simulated events are binned into classes based on the number of participating nucleons, $\npart$.